-The herbicide contact should be contacted to schedule simultaneous herbicide treatments to prevent regrowth of the cut vegetation.
+Coordinate with the herbicide contact to schedule simultaneous herbicide treatments to prevent regrowth of the cut vegetation.

-The DEC should be contacted if the vegetation proposed for cutting is rooted in drainages, washes, and/or riparian areas to evaluate whether or not a 404 permit is needed.
+The DEC must be contacted if the vegetation proposed for cutting is rooted within drainages, washes, and/or riparian areas to evaluate whether or not a 404 permit is needed, and to confirm the presence/absence of sensitive wildlife.

-Contact the District Maintenance Supervisor to determine an appropriate location to place the brush piles that will need to dry in place for six months minimum, prior to burning or the location to haul cut brush for disposal.
+Contact the District Maintenance Supervisor to determine an appropriate location to place the brush piles that will need to dry in place for six months minimum, or determine the location to haul cut brush for disposal.
+When feasible, the brush may be chipped and dispersed nearby at a maximum depth of two (2) inches.